SymfonyCasts/asset-mapper/sfcasts/deploy-config.md

 > could not find driver

 This come from when the `symfony-deploy` script tries to run our database migrations.
 Locally, we're using Postgres.
-You can see that in our `docker-compose.yml` file.
+You can see that in `docker-compose.yml`.
 Do we have a database up on Platform.sh yet?
 The answer is... actually *yes*.

-In addition to the main deploy file - `.platform.app.yaml` - we have a `/.platform` directory with a few other config files.
-The most important one is `services.yaml`.
+In addition to the main deploy file - `.platform.app.yaml` - we have a `/.platform` directory with a few other files.
+The most important is `services.yaml`.
-This is where we define *services* like databases, Redis, Elasticserch and others.
+This is where we define *services* like databases, Redis, Elasticsearch and others.
 When we initialized the project, it noticed that we're using Postgres and added a database for us!

 The error we're getting isn't because it can't find the database: it's because our PHP install is missing the `PDO_PGSQL` driver!
-And thanks to `.platform.app.yaml`, adding that is *super* easy.
+And thanks to `.platform.app.yaml`, adding that is easy.

-Find the `extensions` and add `pdo_pgsql`.
+Find `extensions`, and add `pdo_pgsql`.

 Ok, ready to re-deploy?
 Remember: deploying happens via a *push*, so we need to commit these files.
 Run `git commit -m` with an inspirational message.